mmistakes/minimal-mistakes/_pages/self-checkin-eng.md

 ![key](/assets/images/checkin/key-1-2-3-4-5.png)

-Past the entrance gate head for the B area (SCALA B)
+Past the entrance gate head for the B area (SCALA B).

 ![stairs gate](/assets/images/checkin/gate-2.jpg)

-the mailbox no.24 (DELFINO) is open, inside you will finda locker with the keys in it
+The mailbox no.24 (DELFINO) is open, inside you will find a locker with the keys in it.

 ![mailboxes](/assets/images/checkin/mailbox-1.jpg)

 ![locker](/assets/images/checkin/mailbox-2.jpg)

-the code to open the locker is **1-9-7-2**
+The code to open the locker is **1-9-7-2**

-take the keys and also the locker with you (**you will need it for check-out**).
+Take the keys and also the locker with you (**you will need it for check-out**).
 The gold key you can use for the second gate, which will allow you to enter the stairs.

-The apartment is the number 24, on the 5th floor.
+The apartment is the **number 24, on the 5th floor**.

 ![front door](/assets/images/checkin/gate-3.jpg)